cmkobel/cmkobel.github.io/_pages/about.md

 ---

 Carl M. Kobel is a bioinformatician and a PhD candidate in the MEMO group at NMBU, Norway.
 Carl’s perspective is that microbiomes are largely undervalued and that we should better understand the minute interactions within them.
-Adopts a big data inspired approach, enjoys tinkering with hardware, and building parallelizable bioinformatics pipelines to gain insights into large microbiome datasets.
+Adopts a big data inspired approach, enjoys tinkering with hardware, and builds parallelizable bioinformatics pipelines to gain insights into large microbiome datasets.

 Looking for a postdoc position in the Copenhagen area from ~march 2025.